GirumSe/iCog-Internship-Tasks/Token_based_auth/readme.md

 # Flask JWT Authentication App

 This is a simple Flask application that demonstrates JWT authentication with CSRF protection.
 The project includes basic features for user registration, login, profile access, and token verification/refresh.
+The application is designed with security features including token-based authentication and CSRF protection implemented from scratch.

 ## Project Structure